ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 Possible response: That's a feature not a bug; This is a good explanation in physics.
 It's just not a good explanation for us.

 > Metaphysical explanation vs. Epistemic explanation?

+Two horns of the delimma:

+1. To compress information, deflate everything into unified deductive system
+2. To use intuitive concepts but vulnerable to spooky metaphysics (glues)

+the ideal solution: to reduce the latter to the former (explain pushes and pull by information)

+Railton: not argument, but account which is more isomorphic to reality

+> possible way out: pluralism!
+With levels of reduction
+> Problem for minimalism: existential claim: that's all that exists

+Railton's project: Keep the systemized account with DN and DNP,